Right to silence in England and Wales: History

+Modifications and uniform wording

 There were a number of projects to modify the law, such as the 1972 Criminal Law Revision Committee.
 The committee recommended that inferences should be drawn from silence, but the committee report was strongly opposed.
 Certain changes were introduced with the Police and Criminal Evidence Act 1984 (commonly known as PACE), deriving from the Royal Commission on Criminal Procedure report of 1981; these introduced a right to have a legal representative during police interrogation and improved access to legal advice.

 The right to silence during questioning and trial was changed substantially in the 1990s.
 The right had already been reduced for those accused of terrorist offences, or questioned by the Serious Fraud Office or the Royal Ulster Constabulary, but in 1994 the Criminal Justice and Public Order Act modified the right to silence for any person under police questioning in England and Wales.
 Before the Act, the caution issued by the police varied from force to force, but was along the lines of:

 You do not have to say anything unless you wish to do so, but anything you do say will be taken down and may be given in evidence.

-This is similar to the right to silence clause in the Miranda Warning in the US.
+This is similar to the right to silence clause in the Miranda warning in the US.
 PACE Code C, one of the codes of practice issued under PACE, was modified to specify a uniform wording for the caution, namely:

 You do not have to say anything.
 But it may harm your defence if you do not mention when questioned something which you later rely on in court.
 Anything you do say may be given in evidence.

 In some circumstances, particularly if a suspect has requested legal advice but has not been allowed the opportunity to consult a solicitor, no adverse inferences may be drawn.
 In this scenario, the appropriate caution is amended to omit this possibility:

 You do not have to say anything, but anything you do say may be given in evidence.

 Equivalent cautions are specified in Welsh.

 The 1994 Act, in addition to the amended codes of practice, was based on the 1972 Criminal Law Revision Committee report and the Criminal Evidence (Northern Ireland) Order 1988.
 It rejected the reports of the 1991 Royal Commission on Criminal Justice and the Working Group on the right to silence.
 The supporters of the proposed Act argued that the existing law was being exploited by "professional" criminals, while innocent people would rarely exercise their right.
 Changing the law would improve police investigations and adequate safeguards existed to prevent police abuse.
 Opponents claimed that innocent people may reasonably remain silent for many reasons, and that changing the law would introduce an element of compulsion and was in clear conflict with the existing core concepts of the presumption of innocence and the burden of proof.